Waterproof Rundown

 What Makes Clothing Waterproof?

 AFTCO and the fishing clothing industry have yet to develop 100% waterproof fishing rain suits because making clothing fully waterproof removes its breathability.
-The Bering Jacket and Bib are AFTCO's closest products to being 100% waterproof.
-The Bering slickers collection is made with a PVC-coated waterproof material.
+The Deep Set Jacket and Bib are AFTCO's closest products to being 100% waterproof.
+The Deep Set slickers collection is made with a PVC-coated waterproof material.
 This collection has a super high waterproof rating of nearly 100% compared to sewn fabrics.
 However, these fishing slickers have little to no breathability.
 Finding a way to make apparel 100% waterproof and breathable is challenging because there must be airflow to prevent anglers from overheating.
 For now, the Hydronaut and Hydro collections have 30K water resistance and breathability to keep anglers dry and warm on the water.

 Water-repellent fabrics provide a medium level of protection for anglers.
 For example, water-repellent fabrics have hydrophobic coatings that repel water from absorbing into the material.
 With water-repellent clothing, you will see raindrops bead on the clothing’s surface.
 Finally, the lowest level of water protection is water-resistant.
 Water-resistant clothing keeps anglers dry through a quick rain shower but will not hold up in a downpour, long rain shower, or snow.